dhcgn/GoTemplate/README.md

 A template to create executables for different plattforms with optional UPX compression.

-Every command will be write to console to every step can be reproduced.
+Every command will be written to console to every step can be reproduced.

 The script can be speeded up by uncommenting the platforms which are not needed.